Outis09/climate-data-pipeline/README.md

 The pipeline includes concurrency and quota-management mechanisms to reduce the likelihood of exceeding these limits.

-##### Data Availability
-- Climate: 1 day (historical data available from 1950)
-- Air Quality: 0 days as endpoint provides forecast (however only up to 3 months of past data is available)
-- Flood: 0 days as it provides forecast up to 12 months (historical data available for 3 months)

 ### NASA Power:

 NASA POWER provides additional meteorological and land-surface parameters.

-Daily Parameters

 Parameters used by the pipeline include: